dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

-# Smart Contract Addresses and States, Part 1
+# Addresses, Part 1: Raw Addresses and States

 ## Before We Begin